qliu-svg/BHEOpt_v1.0/README.md

 - Forward-model and optimization validation case:
   - Inputs: `examples/validation_case/`

 - Sensitivity case:
   - Inputs: `examples/sensitivity_case/`

-- Case study (Göttingen):
+- Case study:
-  - Inputs: `examples/inputs/goettingen_case/`
+  - Inputs: `examples/application/`

 > Note: COMSOL models are not included.
 The repository reproduces BHEOpt results; COMSOL is used in the manuscript